-c.
-Position a center punch or similar device on the end of the bolt and hammer the center punch to drive the bolt out.
+- c.
+Position a center punch or similar device on the end of the bolt and hammer the center punch to drive the bolt out. - d.

-Note: You will be reusing these bolts.
-For that reason, don't hammer directly on the end of the bolt, or you will deform the threads.

-- d.
 Repeat for the other side of the trailer. - 6.
 Remove the leaf springs and the equalizer assembly. - 7.
 Ensure that the center equalizer hanger flanges are straight and vertical.
-If necessary, bend them (Figure 4).

-- 8. Installing the slipper spring box:

-- a.
-Insert one of the included 2" pipe spacers between the flanges of the center equalizer hanger (Figure 5).

-- b.
-With the sticker (Figure 6) facing the
+If necessary, bend them (Figure 4). - 8.
+Installing the slipper spring box: - a.
+Insert one of the included 2-1/2" pipe spacers between the flanges of the center equalizer hanger b.
+With the sticker (Figure 6) facing the outside of the trailer, slide the slipper spring box up and over the equalizer hanger bracket.
+Align the central slotted hole on the slipper spring box to the hole in the equalizer hanger bracket.

-Figure 5
+(Figure 5).